 Israel is “a Jewish supremacist and racist state,” and “every racist state should be threatened,” declared Columbia Professor of Middle Eastern Languages and Cultures Joseph Massad at that same rally last semester.
 (Columbia teaching assistants and professors let their students skip class to hear it).

-Since the anti-Semitism issue has come up, let’s talk about this virulent form of shadow projection, one of the most consistent and dominant themes in history and every bit as active as ever.
+Since the anti-Semitism issue has come up, let’s talk about this virulent form of shadow projection, one of history’s most consistent and dominant themes and every bit as active as ever.
 The objection that is always raised here is that anti-Zionism is not anti-Semitism.
 (Some regard “anti-Semitism” as a misnomer because not all Semites are Jews, and not all Jews are Semites.
 Get over it.
 It is the accepted term for anti-Jewishness.
-I can’t tell you how many people obnoxiously point out the error in this term as though the were saying something original, witty or incisive when pointing out something that has been pointed out endlessly for decades.)
-In theory, you could draw a line between anti-Semitism and anti-Zionism, but in practice they so often overlap and merge.
-The psychological view is more interested in what the actual practice is, not the theoretical intentions.
+I can’t tell you how many people obnoxiously point out the error in this term as though they were saying something original, witty, or incisive when pointing out something that has been pointed out endlessly for decades.)
+In theory, you could draw a line between anti-Semitism and anti-Zionism, but in practice, they so often overlap and merge.
+The psychological view is more interested in actual intentions rather than what is claimed.
 Fundamentalists and some other religionists frequently don’t want to own up to the actual practice of their traditions as compared to an idealized theory of how it should be.
 Jung, the son of a Protestant minister and a Christian himself, had the courage to ask himself a question that few Christians have ever had the courage to ask, Why has more blood been spilled in the name of Christianity than any other force in history? (at the time he asked the question) He came up with some penetrating answers that date back to how Christianity was altered after it attempted to murder the Gnostic Christians and burn their gospels (see his book Aion).

-To read more passages from the Koran on these themes, all quoted from English translations of the Koran published by Saudi Arabia, go to teawithterrorists.com.
-The author of this site is a Christian Fundamentalist unfortunately, but he has done his homework and the text I’m referring to is from the Koran and the English translations you will find in almost all the mosques in this country.
-(I will include a link at the end of this essay to an article that documents that violent Jihad is at the core of Islam, not the extreme fringe as many badly misinformed people believe.)
+Read: The Muhammad Code by Harold Bloom.
+Violent Jihad is at the core of Islam, not the extreme fringe as many badly misinformed people believe.)
 And yes, there is an Hadith (another holy Islamic text) that really does promise 72 virgins, whose virginity is recycled each night awaiting good Muslims in paradise.
 An article in the Gaurdian Saturday Review reports:

 The Islamic paradise is described in great sensual detail in the Koran and the Traditions; for instance, Koran sura 56 verses 12 -40 ; sura 55 verses 54-56 ; sura 76 verses 12-22.
 I shall quote the celebrated Penguin translation by NJ Dawood of sura 56 verses 12- 39: “They shall recline on jewelled couches face to face, and there shall wait on them immortal youths with bowls and ewers and a cup of purest wine (that will neither pain their heads nor take away their reason); with fruits of their own choice and flesh of fowls that they relish.
 And theirs shall be the dark-eyed houris, chaste as hidden pearls: a guerdon for their deeds… We created the houris and made them virgins, loving companions for those on the right hand…” It is in the Islamic Traditions that we find the 72 virgins in heaven specified: in a Hadith (Islamic Tradition) collected by Al-Tirmidhi (died 892 CE [common era*]) in the Book of Sunan (volume IV, chapters on The Features of Paradise as described by the Messenger of Allah [Prophet Muhammad], chapter 21, About the Smallest Reward for the People of Paradise, (Hadith 2687).
 The same hadith is also quoted by Ibn Kathir (died 1373 CE ) in his Koranic commentary (Tafsir) of Surah Al-Rahman (55), verse 72: “The Prophet Muhammad was heard saying: ‘The smallest reward for the people of paradise is an abode where there are 80,000 servants and 72 wives, over which stands a dome decorated with pearls, aquamarine, and ruby, as wide as the distance from Al-Jabiyyah [a Damascus suburb] to Sana’a [Yemen]’.” …Modern apologists of Islam try to downplay the evident materialism and sexual implications of such descriptions, but, as the Encyclopedia of Islam says, even orthodox Muslim theologians such as al Ghazali (died 1111 CE) and Al-Ash’ari (died 935 CE) have “admitted sensual pleasures into paradise”.
 The sensual pleasures are graphically elaborated by Al-Suyuti (died 1505 ), Koranic commentator and polymath.
 He wrote: “Each time we sleep with a houri we find her virgin.
 Besides, the penis of the Elected never softens.
 The erection is eternal; the sensation that you feel each time you make love is utterly delicious and out of this world and were you to experience it in this world you would faint.
 Each chosen one [ie Muslim] will marry seventy [sic] houris, besides the women he married on earth, and all will have appetizing vaginas.”